Sasaki-Einstein Geometry, GK Geometry and the AdS/CFT correspondence: GK geometry

 \subsection{Extremization principle}

-Inspired by physics considerations it was found that GK geometry satisfies an interesting extremal problem \cite{Couzens:2018wnk}, analogous to that of SE geometry.
-For the special case of $n=3$, the associated $AdS_3\times Y_7$ solutions \eqref{typeiibsols} are dual to $d=2$ $\mathcal{N}=(0,2)$ SCFTs.
+Inspired by physics, it was found that GK geometry satisfies an extremal problem \cite{Couzens:2018wnk}, analogous to that of SE geometry.
+When $n=3$, the associated $AdS_3\times Y_7$ solutions \eqref{typeiibsols} are dual to $d=2$ $\mathcal{N}=(0,2)$ SCFTs.
 The $c$-extremization principle \cite{Benini:2012cz,Benini:2013cda} for these SCFTs suggested there could be an extremization principle for $Y_7$, but the principle found in \cite{Couzens:2018wnk} is applicable to all GK geometry.
 Importantly, the extremization principle for $Y_7$ and $Y_9$ allows one to compute the central charge of the dual field theory and the entropy of black holes (as well as some other BPS observables) without having an explicit solution, just knowing some global topological data.

 The formalism is similar to that of SE geometry, but a little more involved.
 We start by considering an off-shell supersymmetric geometry as follows.
 We fix a complex cone $C(Y_{2n+1})=\R_{>0}\times Y_{2n+1}$ with holomorphic volume form $\Omega_{(n+1,0)}$, and holomorphic $U(1)^s$ action.
 We then choose a trial holomorphic R-symmetry vector $\xi$ and demand that the holomorphic volume form has fixed charge $1/c$.
 This choice of $\xi$ defines a foliation $\mathcal{F}_\xi$, and we then further choose a transverse K\"ahler metric with basic cohomology class $[J]\in H^{1,1}_{{B}}(\mathcal{F}_\xi)$.
 Crucially, we do not impose the condition \eqref{boxR}, as this would put us on-shell.
 However, in order to impose the flux quantization condition (\ref{fluxqc}) we impose that the integral of \eqref{boxR} is satisfied.
 Specifically, we impose the topological constraint